 The Tyne Tees wave data is available in both telemetry and post recovery format from the Cefas WaveNet site.
-At the time of writing post-recovery data were available up to November 2016.
-However, there were two significant gaps in the post-processed data (21/01/2008 to 08/04/2009 and 19/02/2014 to 12/05/2014) that were filled by telemetry data as well as from November 2016.
+At the time of writing post-recovery data were available up to January 2018.
+For the two months of February and March 2018 telemetry data was used.
 The data set analysed is therefore a combination of telemetry and post recovery data, to give greatest coverage.